What is the Best Generator to Run a Refrigerator and Freezer?

 But If a refrigerator is not sized correctly for the generator it is powering, there could be problems.

 The fridge should be at least 1/3 the size of your generator.

 If your fridge is too large for your generator, it could become damaged or cause other appliances to malfunction.

 What Are The Benefits Of A Generator To Run My Fridge And Freezer?

 The main benefit of a generator is that it can provide you with a backup source of power during a power outage, allowing you to keep your appliances running even when the lights go out.

 This feature makes it a great choice for camping or other outdoor adventures.

 What Are Some Downsides To Using A Generator To Run My Refrigerator And Freezer?

-So what size generator do i need to run a refrigerator and freezer?
-Answer is: An ideal choice is a generator that can provide 3000 stating watts.
+So what size generator do I need to run a refrigerator and freezer?
+The answer is: An ideal choice is a generator that can provide 3000 starting watts.